Anthropic Provider

 The Memory Tool allows Claude to use a local memory, e.g. in the filesystem.
 Here's how to create it:

-const memory = anthropic.tools.memory_20250818({ execute: async action => { // Implement your memory command execution logic here // Return the result of the command execution },});The memory tool must have the name memory.
-Only certain Claude versions are
+const memory = anthropic.tools.memory_20250818({ execute: async action => { // Implement your memory command execution logic here // Return the result of the command execution },});Text Editor Tool

 The Text Editor Tool provides functionality for viewing and editing text files.

-const tools = { // tool name must be str_replace_based_edit_tool str_replace_based_edit_tool: anthropic.tools.textEditor_20250728({ maxCharacters: 10000, // optional async execute({ command, path, old_str, new_str }) { // ... }, }),} satisfies ToolSet;Different models support different versions of the tool.
-For Claude Sonnet 3.5 and 3.7 you need to use older tool versions and tool names.
+const tools = { str_replace_based_edit_tool: anthropic.tools.textEditor_20250728({ maxCharacters: 10000, // optional async execute({ command, path, old_str, new_str }) { // ... }, }),} satisfies ToolSet;Different models support different versions of the tool.
+For Claude Sonnet 3.5 and 3.7 you need to use older tool versions.

 Parameters: